risk-frontiers/OasisIntegration/README.md

 ├── tasks.py
 └── tests
 ```
 7) Run the deployment script and follow the instructions.
-You will be ask to confirm the value for `KTOOLS_BATCH_COUNT`, model data path and licence file.
+You will be asked to confirm the value for `KTOOLS_BATCH_COUNT`, model data path and licence file.
 ```
 chmod +x install.sh
 ./install.sh